 Category Archives: Television

-This What to Watch Wednesday, I wanted to take a moment to laugh with some summertime comedies.
-Because, I think we could all use a moment of legitimate, uncomplicated humor right now.
+This What to Watch Wednesday, I’d like to take a moment for the anthology, which is having a moment of its own right now.